 - NO FOOD OR DRINKS IN THE LABS - Leave computers, printers, and work areas clean and in good operating condition.
 Do not move equipment. - The system software used shall only be that which the school can legally use i.e. freeware or programs/licenses the school owns. - Computer users shall make every effort to keep the system virus free.
 Report any virus warning or suspicious email attachments before opening them.
 Flash drives brought from home must be checked for viruses by the Rosslyn IT staff before you use them on any Rosslyn computer. - Computer settings, (desktop icons, wallpaper, toolbars, etc.), will be changed by technology staff only. - Game playing is not allowed in the labs except with staff permission.
-This includes before and after school. - To encourage responsible use of resources, each student is given a 150 printed page quota for the school year.
-These 150 pages represent document pages, not pieces of paper.
-[For instance a 7 page document will print double-sided on 4 pieces of paper but, 7 pages will be deducted from the 150 page quota.]
-While 150 pages has proven to be more than adequate for most students, heavy printer users who deplete their quotas before the end of the year may purchase additional pages at a cost of 5 /= per document page.
-You are more than welcome to help out a friend or family member who has run out of paper by printing a document for them. - Color copies?? - Listening to music in the computer labs, with or without headphones, is not permitted.

-Hidden or encoded files are not permitted.
+This includes before and after school. - To encourage responsible use of resources, each student is given a \$25 printing quota for the school year.
+Black and white copies are charged at \$0.03 and color copies are \$0.50. - Listening to music in the computer labs, with or without headphones, is not permitted. - Hidden or encoded files are not permitted.
 Local hard drive storage may be done only with staff permission.